YoannPa/Computational_Epigenomics/Pericentromeric_regions_annotation/README.md

 ## Selecting transposable elements of interest.
 One sequence provided as a starting point by [J. E. Horvath et al.](https://academic.oup.com/mbe/article/20/9/1463/976868) to study association of interspersed elements and pericentromeric is [AC073318](https://www.ncbi.nlm.nih.gov/nuccore/AC073318.8/): starting from 71,401 bp and ending at 120,576 bp.
-I extracted the sequence, splitted it into 7kb smaller sequences and submitted these for a BLAST against hg19 genome assembly on NCBI servers using the R package [NCBI.BLAST2DT](https://github.com/YoannPa/NCBI.BLAST2DT).
+I extracted the sequence, split it into 7kb smaller sequences and submitted these for a BLAST against hg19 genome assembly on NCBI servers using the R package [NCBI.BLAST2DT](https://github.com/YoannPa/NCBI.BLAST2DT).
 I collected the resulting BLAST hits using the same tool, and considered only hits with an alignment length strictly superior to 700, an E-value strictly inferior to 0.01 and an overall score strictly superior to 600 (Figures [1](figures/Fig1.pdf), [2](figures/Fig2.pdf) and [3](figures/Fig3.pdf)).
 Then I extracted alignements from the different BLASTED smaller sequences in order to keep only those which were following each other (the same way the smaller sequence 2, should follow the smaller sequence 1, and is followed by smaller sequence 3, 4, 5, ...) in both directions (forward and reverse alignments).
 None of the alignments were perfect alignment, and I did not obtain more than 2 smaller sequences following each other at best.
 After looking at query sequences parts aligned, I realized that 4 sub-sequences within the submissions had a higher probabily of alignment on hg19.
 Thus, I extracted these 4 sub-sequences, and submitted them to NCBI servers for another BLAST (You can find a FASTA of these 4 sub-sequences in the file [PIR4_subsequences_A_B_C_D.fasta](data/PIR4_subsequences_A_B_C_D.fasta)).